peterszerzo/scaling-tricks-for-geo/README.md

 	// construct rgj here, whether through build-from-lat-long or ajax-fetch-and-inject
 	// onReady called automatically when things are ready.

-I made ``rgj`` smart enough to execute ``onReady`` after either a build or an inject is complete, at which point we have all we need to send our logic-packed shapes over to rendering.
-I found this code to be more readable and uniform, making my app behave the same for whatever data that rolls in.
-I left out a fair amount of detail, and even so, I have no doubt that there is a lot of room here for refining and refactoring.
+The ``rgj`` instance will remember to execute its ``onReady`` method after either a build or an inject is complete, at which point we have all we need to send our logic-packed shapes over to rendering.
+I found this code to be more readable and uniform, making my app behave the same for whatever data that rolled in.
+In the end, I managed to share a fair amount of code between rendering ready-available latitude-longitude points or shape files.
+Rendering

 ### On View Rendering: Conventional, Interactive, Data-Driven